gagdiez/hot-omni-docs/README.md

 }
 ```

-See the full code [here](https://github.com/hot-dao/omni-sdk/blob/main/demo-ui/src/components/WithdrawComponent.tsx#L47).
+>_See the full code [here](https://github.com/hot-dao/omni-sdk/blob/main/demo-ui/src/components/WithdrawComponent.tsx#L47)._

 ### EVM chains

-To withdraw on Evm chain you should also call `withdrawToken` method of Omni SDK.
+To withdraw on Evm chain you should also call `withdrawToken` method of Omni SDK and pass the same parameters as for NEAR chain.
 Under the hood the method:

 1. Check if there is unfinished withdrawing process.
 User can have only one unfinished withdrawal process
-2. Ask user to sign withdrawing intent message and calls withdrawing transaction for HOT Omni Token on NEAR Intents to Hot Balance smart contract
+2. Ask user to sign withdrawing intent message and calls withdrawing transaction for HOT Omni Token representaion on NEAR Intents to Hot Balance smart contract
 3. Checks if withdrawal was created and has not been claimed yet
 4. Signs withdrawal data using HOT Bridge MPC service.